-One of the biggest barriers to people using their newly acquired French language skills in real-world scenarios is the fear of making mistakes.
-In the classroom, students have a safe environment to learn and often feel like mistakes are part of the learning process, but once they find themselves in a situation where they have the opportunity to actually use the language, the fear of making mistakes can be a crippling obstacle.
+How to Recover from Embarrassing French Language Mistakes – One of the biggest barriers to people using their newly acquired French language skills in real-world scenarios is the fear of making mistakes.
+In the classroom, students have a safe environment to learn and often feel like mistakes are part of the learning process, but once they find themselves in a situation where they have the opportunity to actually use the language, the fear of making common mistakes or error can be a crippling obstacle.
 In fact, one of the reasons children learn languages faster than adults is because they don’t have the same fear that they will look less than intelligent if they use the wrong noun or verb conjugation.

 Remember You are a Student